counttalita/hotspota/README.md

 **Stay alert.
 Travel smart.**

-Made with ❤️ in South Africa
+Made with ❤️ by TOSH

 </div>